 “Sunday Sauce” is a catch-all name for an Italian tomato-based sauce, typically served over pasta.
 It almost always includes three meats: sausage, meatballs, and braciole, rolled up “packets” of meat stuffed with filling.
 Most fillings include bread crumbs, and many include raisins.
 So I set out to develop a lower-carb version, with a cheese-based filling.
 I also use an egg and Parmesan cheese to hold the meatballs together, without breadcrumbs.
-While you certainly could ladle this over pasta, that would defeat the low-carb purpose, so I’ve renamed it “Sunday Stew”, dense and meaty and meant to eat on its own.
+While you certainly could ladle this over pasta, that would defeat the low-carb purpose, so I consider it a “Sunday Stew”, dense and meaty and meant to eat on its own.
+Or you could serve it over spaghetti squash if you prefer.
 I hope you like it.

 Low-Carb Sunday Stew